The Emerson Fans Story

 A Fun Fact About Emerson Fans

 In 1940, Emerson Fans was called upon by the United States Army to help in the war effort.
 Temporarily shutting down their fan motor business, Emerson Fans made over 10 million brass shell casings instead, aiding the U.S. troops.
+In addition to their innovative DC technology, Emerson seeks to provide a solution for almost any need by offering outdoor fans, ceiling fans with lights, hugger ceiling fans, fans with large blade spans and all of the parts and accessories you can think of.

 Noteworthy Fans by Emerson Fans